ray-project/ray/doc/source/tune/index.rst

 With Tune, you can optimize your model just by :ref:`adding a few code snippets <tune-tutorial>`.

-Further, Tune actually removes boilerplate from your code training workflow, automatically :ref:`managing checkpoints <tune-checkpoint>` and :ref:`logging results to tools <tune-logging>` such as MLflow and TensorBoard.
+Further, Tune actually removes boilerplate from your code training workflow, automatically :ref:`managing checkpoints <tune-checkpoint-syncing>` and :ref:`logging results to tools <tune-logging>` such as MLflow and TensorBoard.

 Multi-GPU & distributed training out of the box